 1982 to 1989 Established business, in Fred Rich's Portobello studio, designing and making special commissions for private customers and developing own jewellery collections in gold and precious stones.

 1986 Two Pula coin for Botswana to comemmorate the Commonwealth Games, commissioned by the Royal Mint.

 1987 Hydra Brooch purchased by the Worshipful Company of Goldsmiths for their collection.

-1989 to 1999 Set up own workshop and design studio in heart of London's West End (Soho W1) concentrating on own distinctive collections as well as undertaking commissions for established clientele.
+1989 Set up own workshop and design studio in heart of London's West End (Soho W1) concentrating on own distinctive collections as well as undertaking commissions for established clientele.
 Have also taken part in a variety of De Beers and World Gold Council collections.

 1998 The King George VI and the Queen Elizabeth Diamond Stakes trainer’s prize commissioned by De Beers.

 1999 The workshop moved to Cambridgeshire whilst retaining a London base.

 2004 Necklace with matching earrings commissioned by the Worshipful company of Goldsmiths.